grodansparadis/vscpl1drv-can232/man/vscpl1drv-can232.1.md

 ## Configuration string

-The driver string has the following format (note that all values can be entered in either decimal or hexadecimal form (for hex precede with 0x).
+The configuration string has the following format (note that all values can be entered in either decimal or hexadecimal form (for hex precede with 0x).

 > comport;baudrate;mask;filter;bus-speed[;btr0;btr1]

+If no device string is given COM1/ttyS0 will be used.
+Baud rate will be set to 115200 baud and the filter/mask to fully open.
+The CAN bit rate will be 125Kbps.

 ####  comport
 The serial communication port to use.
 For windows use 1,2,3... for Linux use /dev/ttyS0, /dev/ttyUSB1 etc.